Reception

 PE

-Reception will have P.E. every Monday.
+Reception will have P.E. every Monday and Friday.
 Please ensure that your child is wearing the correct kit, which is a school P.E. t-shirt, plain black shorts or plain black jogging bottoms and trainers on these days.

 What you can do to help at home